bblhd/crwm/README.md

 | `mod + shift + [c,v]` | grows focused window [horizontally,vertically]

 All configuration is currently done by editing the source code, although this may be subject to change.

+### Problems/caveats

+- All keybindings will be lost at random (uncommonly) and only sometimes will re-enable.
+This is related to what programs are currently being managed by crwm, many/most never have this issue, and some more than others.
+- Multiscreen support is poor, to say the least.
+Screens must be configured before launch, and they will be treated as one big screen, likely with some non-visible areas getting used.

 ## Installing